View More Images

 Day 1 Hachinohe

-The tour starts at 6pm in the tour hotel lobby, which is in the centre of Hachinohe, a pleasant regional city conveniently connected to Tokyo by shinkansen bullet trains.
-Your Walk Japan Tour Leader awaits to greet everybody and start the tour briefing, which continues over dinner at a nearby restaurant in the city’s small but lively evening quarter.
+The tour starts at 6pm in Hachinohe, a pleasant regional city conveniently connected to Tokyo by Shinkansen bullet trains.
+Your Walk Japan Tour Leader welcomes everyone in the lobby of the tour hotel, which is in the city’s lively Hon-Hachinohe district, at 6pm.
+The tour briefing starts here and continues over dinner at a nearby restaurant, which is a popular haunt of the locals.

 Meals: Dinner provided.